huggingface/optimum-habana/examples/stable-diffusion/README.md

 ## ControlNet

-Here is how to generate images conditioned by the canny edge model:

-ControlNet was introduced in [Adding Conditional Control to Text-to-Image Diffusion Models](https://huggingface.co/papers/2302.05543) by Lvmin Zhang and Maneesh Agrawala.
-It enables conditioning the Stable Diffusion model with an additional input image, allowing for precise control over the composition of the generated images using various features such as edges, pose, depth, and more.
+ControlNet was introduced in [Adding Conditional Control to Text-to-Image Diffusion Models](https://huggingface.co/papers/2302.05543) by Lvmin Zhang and Maneesh Agrawala, enables conditioning the Stable Diffusion model with an additional input image.
+This allows for precise control over the composition of generated images using various features such as edges, pose, depth, and more.

 Here is how to generate images conditioned by Canny edge model: